 Article 4.4: Each age group participant shall be permitted to wear a wet suit without penalty in any event sanctioned by USA Triathlon up to and including a water temperature of 78 degrees Fahrenheit.

 When the water temperature is greater than 78 degrees, but less than 84 degrees Fahrenheit, age group participants may wear a wet suit at their own discretion, provided however that participants who wear a wet suit within this temperature range shall not be eligible for prizes or awards.

 The water temperature is expected to be somewhere close to 28 °C / 82 °F, which means it is NOT wetsuit legal.
 Feel free to bring a wetsuit just in case we dip below 78 °F!
 We will announce the official water temperature at the pre-start meeting.

-Both courses are out-and-back course through part of downtown and on the Tennessee Riverwalk.
+Both courses are out-and-back courses on the newest section of Tennessee Riverwalk.
 Water stations will be located approximately every mile and in the transition area.

 New courses for 2017!
 The course will be primarily on the the Riverwalk with a short section on Riverfront Parkway, closed to traffic from the transition area to the Riverwalk trailhead just west of the race staging area.
 The intermediate course will also have a short section on a closed road for the turnaround on Chestnut Street.

 PDF MAP - BOTH RUN COURSES